Vardoge/synq-getting-started/README.md

  * References the issue this PR pertains to
  * Tests passed (is enforced)
  * Approved by a reviewer (is enforced)
+* PR should be "Squash and Merged" and the branch deleted.
+All commit history can be found in the PR for historical purposes ( [PR 6](https://github.com/SYNQfm/obaku/pull/6) )

 ### Values